Knowledge Hub

 Corporate insolvency: when it is possible to use a prohibited company name?

 Here we explain what is prohibited, the practical issues to be considered, and what exceptions there are to this rule.
-Breaching this rule can lead to severe penalties for a director, including a custodial sentence, so should be taken very seriously.
-If you would like legal advice on your own circumstances, or if would like to discuss how an exception to the rule might work for you, we recommend you speak with one of our specialist recovery and insolvency solicitors.
+If you would like legal advice on your own circumstances, or if you would like to discuss how an exception to the rule might work for you, we recommend you speak with one of our specialist recovery and insolvency solicitors.

 When is a company director prohibited from using a particular company name?